raspiblitz/raspiblitz/README.md

 ## Educatiuonal Tutorials

-*TODO: Once the SetUp Process is done, the learning and building should begin ... educational content should be added on sub pages in the future - at least "Your first Lightning Transaction"*
+*Once the SetUp Process is done, the learning and building should begin ... more detailed educational content should be added in this section in the future.*

+A good way to start for now is to get some Testnet coins, connect to other peers and make your first transactions.
+You find tutorials for this at the original RaspiBolt guide: https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_40_lnd.md#get-some-testnet-bitcoin

 ## Further Development of RaspiBlitz